 Spectacular views of the main and south summits of Mt.
 Timpanogos.

 Fantastic views to the northeast.
-Can you see the parking area for Pine Hollow?
+Can you see the parking area for Pine Hollow way down there?

 As we headed down, skiers were still working their way up.